 - Nitrogen Oxides 2,000 / 3,000 PPM

-The following is an example of Emission Control Information (Post CARB Tier II) tagged on an engine that is CARB certified:
+Below is an example of Emission Control Information (Post CARB Tier II) tagged on a CARB-certified engine:

-With non-CARB and CARB Tier I engines, we would suggest a program with annual testing for any machine running indoors 75-100% of its run time.
+With non-CARB and CARB Tier I engines, we suggest an annual testing program for any machine running indoors 75-100% of its run time.
 As engines are now requiring fewer tune-ups, it can also ensure that an engine is running at its peak performance.
-CARB Tier III may reduce the opportunity to sell as its monitoring systems are much more sophisticated, and will generally experience a fault by illuminating a MIL (malfunction indicator light) when out of spec.
-However, we have been requested as a safeguard to test a Tier III lift truck so the customer has proof of its emission output when reporting back to their Safety Department.
+CARB Tier III may reduce the opportunity to sell as its monitoring systems are much more sophisticated and will generally experience a fault by illuminating a MIL (malfunction indicator light) when out of spec.

-Our 5 Gas infrared analyzer with portable printer provides a professional and easy to read report.
+As a safeguard, we have been requested to test a Tier III lift truck so customers have proof of its emission output when reporting back to their Safety Department and our five-gas infrared analyzer (with a portable printer) provides that report.
 Not properly testing emissions can result in bad press, whether the building is well-ventilated or not.
-Everyone is trying to minimize their OSHA lost time exposure.
 It’s easy to see what would happen to a business if it had numerous employees go home for an extended period or, worst yet, hospitalized due to poor ventilation.